Skip to main content

 Skip table of contents

-Modelists are essentially schemas for arrays (Matrix Valis in our case) which can be used to harness the power of Valitypes and Valispace’s automatic calculation propagation features by linking varying multiple modelists (schemas) down a component tree.
+Modelists are essentially schemas for arrays (Matrix Valis in our case) which can be used to harness the power of Valitypes and Requirements and Systems Portal’s automatic calculation propagation features by linking varying multiple modelists (schemas) down a block tree.

 For instance, the system’s overall power consumption depends on the mode that the system is in.
-In the mode “ON” all components and subcomponents of the system will be switched on, in “STANDBY” some of the system's components will be running whilst others may not be.
-In “OFF” all components will be switched off.
+In the mode “ON” all Blocks and sub-blocks of the system will be switched on, in “STANDBY” some of the system's blocks will be running whilst others may not be.
+In “OFF” all blocks will be switched off.

-The total power consumption of an E-VTOL will depend on the mode in which the system is operating [OFF, STANDBY, TAKEOFF, CRUISE, LANDING: the parent mode] and within each mode how do different sub-components behave (subsystem mode).
+The total power consumption of an Quadcoper will depend on the mode in which the system is operating [OFF, STANDBY, TAKEOFF, CRUISE, LANDING: the parent mode] and within each mode how do different sub-blocks behave (subsystem mode).

 Let’s understand this with an example.